-Exported Data Example on page C - 1
+Exported Data Example on page F - 1

-Provides the option to print the contents of one or more sample or parameter files to either the screen, a printer, or to a file.
-Data can be exported as a .PDF, .REP, .TXT, .XML, or .XLS file format.
+Provides the option to print the contents of one or more sample or parameter files to either the screen, a printer, or a file.
+Data can be exported as a .PDF, .TXT, .XML, or .XLS file format.
 The type of data to include or exclude can be selected during the export process.
-When exported to a file, the data can be imported into other applications that read these file formats.
+The data can be imported into other applications that read these file formats when exported to a file.